 Stock Music track: Perspectives (J Starcluster)

-This upbeat, inspirational track is driving and soft at the same time.
+This upbeat, inspirational music track is driving and soft at the same time.
 The unique sound of an affected lap harp is mixed with synth bass, synth pads, electric guitars, and meaty 80's drums creating a sonic landscape that pushes you along.
-This is a great fit for light drama, travel and adventure programming.
+This is a great music fit for light drama, travel and adventure programming.

 |Track ID number:||19744|